Annibale Maria di Francia: Daughters of Divine Zeal

-Francia decided to found his own congregation of nuns whom he called Daughters of Divine Zeal, patterned after the inspiration of the Rogate - the expression of the zeal burning in the Sacred Heart of Jesus for the glory of the Father and the salvation of souls.
-The Institute was given a one-year trial.
-During that year, he had as a cooperator for his work none other than Melanie Calvat, the famous young shepherdess to whom the Mother of God appeared on the mountain of La-Salette.
-Melanie remained at the Institute for one year, from September 1897 to September 1898 - a year which, in the words of Francia, was a year of blessing.
+Francia decided to found a new congregation of religious sisters whom he called Daughters of Divine Zeal, patterned after the inspiration of the Rogate – the expression of the zeal burning in the Sacred Heart of Jesus for the glory of the Father and the salvation of souls.
+The institute was given a one-year trial.
+During that year, he had as a cooperator for his work, Melanie Calvat.
+She remained at the institute for one year, from September 1897 to September 1898 – a year which, in the words of Francia, was a year of blessing.
 The trial period was weathered successfully, having a healthy and vigorous effect on the community, and the women's congregation was put on a safe footing.